-90 minutes (Preparation) + 5-7 minutes (Delivery), worth 34% Essential Skills - 2, 4, 5, 6, and 9
+90 minutes (Preparation) + 5-7 minutes (Delivery), worth 34%

 Each competitor will prepare and deliver a 5-7 min "Toolbox Talk" on a workplace safety topic.
-Students will NOT know their topic before Competition Day-topics will be assigned by random draw that morning.
-Once topics are assigned, students will be given 90 minutes in which to gather and prepare information on the topic.
+Students will NOT know their topic before Competition Day-topics will be provided that day.
+Once competitors receive their topics, they will be given 90 minutes in which to gather and prepare information on the topic.
 A template of key points to address during the Toolbox Talk will be provided to competitors.